2019 Tournament Schedule

 7. You may use 2 lures per rod and reel, and a maximum of (9) rods per boat during a tournament.

-8. All boats must stay within the peirheads or in the designated area and may not begin fishing (no lines in the water) until the Chairman calls the start of the tournament.
-The starting time will be announced at the Captain's Meeting along with the official VHF Channel to be monitored for tournament information and updates.
+8. All boats must stay within the peirheads or in the designated area and may not begin fishing (no lines in the water) until the Chairman calls the start of the tournament on Channel 68.
+Tournament Directors for each tournament, starting times and other information can be found on our Web Page and/or Face book page.

 10. All boats MUST depart from and return to BY WATER, the port where the tournament is being held.

 11. All boats are subject to inspection prior to start of tournament.
-If any boat has fish aboard prior to start of tournament the fish must be marked and the tournament chairman must be notified for inspection of those fish before the start of the Captains meeting or 45 minutes prior to the start time of a pre-registration tournament.
+If any boat has fish aboard prior to the start of tournament the fish must be marked and the tournament chairman must be notified for inspection of those fish 45 minutes prior to the start time of a tournament.

 13. Boat crews will be allowed to weigh in their best 5 (five) fish at the weigh-in.
-Any payout for Big Fish must be part of the 5 (five) that is weighed-in (note: only 5 fish can be at the weigh-in per boat) (one person limit) After official weigh-in is done any fish that need to be weighed for Big Fish of the year will be done separate
+Any payout for Big Fish must be part of the 5 (five) that is weighed-in (note: only 5 fish can be at the weigh-in per boat) (one person limit) Each boat’s biggest fish will be recorded for the Big Fish Contest.

-14a , Walleye will be best (One Man Limit) fish must be 15 inches or bigger.
+14a Walleye will be your best five (5) fish.
+All walleye weighed in must be 15 inches or bigger.
 You may return any fish under 15 inches back to the water and (they will not count as sorting fish).

 15. If you experience boat problems, you must notify the tournament chairman or another tournament boat.
 The Tournament Chairman needs to be notified if you leave the water for any reason.